 Mission, Values, Goals and Conceptual Framework

-Continuing Nursing Studies offers post-basic specialty programs, professional development courses, re-entry programs, and other courses and programs based on assessed needs.
+Continuing Nursing Studies offers post basic specialty programs, professional development modules, an IEN bridging program, RN or LPN re-entry programs, and competency assessments and other programs based on assessed needs.
 The goals of Continuing Nursing Studies are to:

-- Support and assist nurses in rural areas through distance education
+- support and assist nurses in education through distance education.

 The vision of Continuing Nursing Studies is to be a leader in professional development by empowering students to access timely outcome-based, user-friendly learning resources that stimulate the desire for continuous learning and continuous quality improvement.

-Continuing Nursing Studies is committed to developing and maintaining competency of nurses by providing post-basic specialty and professional development courses that are based on needs of key stakeholders and that are accessible to all students.
+Continuing Nursing Studies is committed to developing and maintaining competency of nurses by providing post basic specialty and professional development modules and courses that are based on needs of key stakeholders and that are accessible to all students.

 Values and Beliefs